abbotto/rectangular/readme/functions.md

 ### Named Function Expressions

-- Rectangular uses named functions instead of passing an anonymous function in as a callback.
+- Rectangular uses `named functions` instead of passing an `anonymous function` in as a callback.
-- If a function must be anonymous, consider using an arrow function.
+- If a function must be anonymous, consider using an `arrow function`.

 **Why use a NFE?**
 - Prevents function hoisting which can lead to confusing code layout.